cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * To address these limitations, some researchers developed continuous rating scales based on the Hazen and Shaver single-item prompt.
 * The Adult Attachment Scale (AAS) consists of 18 questionnaire items that are rated in a Likert scale format.
-* Factor analysis of the AAS revealed three factors: closeness, dependency, and anxiety.
+* **Factor analysis of the AAS revealed three factors**: closeness, dependency, and anxiety.
 * These factors do not correspond well to the three Hazen and Shaver attachment prototypes.
 * Collins and Read suggest that self-report questionnaires of adult romantic attachment need to address a wider variance of attachment style than can be depicted by single-item or few-item assessments (Collins & Read, 1994).